Why certify dog trainers?

 Taking classes is expensive.
 How else can I recertify?

-You don’t have to recertify by way of continuing education units (CEUs), you can instead re-take the examination.
+You don’t have to recertify by way of continuing education units (CEUs), you can instead re-take the examination prior to expiration.
 We allow this alternative because we continually keep our examination up-to-date with the latest techniques, methods, and equipment, so candidates have to be current in their field to pass it.

 I missed the recertification deadline.
 What should I do?

-You can apply for recertification up to 30 days past your deadline.
-A late fee of $100 (in addition to the $190 recertification fee) applies.
-Any later than that, though, and you have to reapply for certification through the same process as when you originally became certified.
+You can apply for recertification up to 30 days past your Recertification Application Deadline.
+A late fee of $100 applies.
+After your certification expiration date, you have to reapply for certification through the same process as when you originally became certified.

 Can I get an extension on the recertification due date?

 Under certain unusual or extraordinary circumstances, yes.
-To get a one-year extension, send a written explanation of why you need one to the CCPDT board at least 30 days before your recertification date.
+To get a one-year extension, send a written explanation via email of why you need one to the CCPDT board at least 30 days before your certification expiration date.